mcuntz/pyjams/README.rst

      - Read variables from netCDF file
    * - num2date
      - Return datetime objects given numeric time values
+   * - pack
+     - Pack array with mask like Fortran intrinsic pack
    * - position
      - Position arrays of subplots to be used with add_axes
    * - readnetcdf